rkaganda/over_engineered_othello_redux/README.md

 As of this writing the project is self-contained in one file with
 398 lines of code, 319 comments, and 111 blank lines for a total of 828 lines.

+The second part of the code for the AI search tree and hashing was built over the span of a few hours.

 **Approach to Development**
 The first step was creating data structures to represent the board and its squares, along with the base gameplay loop: displaying the board, accepting and validating player input (ensuring the input was on an empty space and within the bounds of the board), and updating the board based on player input.